agy/snedd/README.md

 All the commands are built with Golang 1.8.3.
 The Lambda functions use the [eawsy Lambda shim](https://github.com/eawsy/aws-lambda-go-shim).

+## Deployment

+A sample [Terraform](https://www.terraform.io/) config is supplied in the `terraform` directory.
+The included `README` should have most of the information required.

 ## Issues and Caveats

  * Snedd will only work within AWS.